The Vehicle Lab is reader-supported. If you decide to buy through a link on this page, we may earn an affiliate commission. Learn more.

 You can install these lights in two ways — surface-mount them on drywall or wooden surfaces or suspend it with a chain from the ceiling.
 The package also includes the mounting hardware.

 The light fixture’s built-in series wire connector allows you to connect it to other fixtures in a daisy chain arrangement.
 Also, the fixtures come with a sturdy steel casing that makes this lighting system the best possible option for garages, workshops, and recreation rooms as well as for outdoor installations.

 There is a pull chain that makes it convenient to switch the light on and off.
 The color temperature of 5000K ensures that it provides a bright white light akin to daylight.
 This feature is crucial if you do fine-detail work like soldering circuit boards and painting things.
 LEDs are energy-efficient, emitting 4000 lumens of light with just 40 watts.

-- Does not turn on instantly
+- Cons: Doesn’t turn on instantly.

 Two feet long and made of brushed metal, this bay fixture’s main purpose is to illuminate warehouses.
 It is, however, also well suited as a lighting system for your garage or other work-spaces with a high ceiling.

 However, what we love the most about it is that it comes with an optional infrared sensor to detect motion.
 If you install this sensor, it can detect your presence within a range of 80 feet.
 As soon as you are in this range, the light will turn on instantly.
 In addition, it will go dim if the sensor fails to detect any motion for ten minutes.

 The LED has a color temperature of 5000K and emits a bright white light.
 You can tone down the brightness to the one to ten volts range and experience practically no glare issues.
 Thus, this adjustment suits our lighting needs, and you can avoid eye strains and headaches while you work.